NucciTheBoss/hpc-workshop/docs/ldap.md

 Move old database? [yes/no] yes
 ```

 > __Note:__ For the password prompts, GNU readline will hide your inputs.
-Do not freak out when you do not see any characters appearing in the terminal when you are creating the adminstrator password.
+Do not freak out when you do not see any
+> characters appearing in the terminal when you are creating the administrator password.

 ## Creating user `test` and group `research` on the server